Motors & Sen. McCarran's armpit mirage

 The company not only pulled advertising, but also resorted to corporate strongarm tactics such as trashing the paper to other media, perhaps an implied threat.

 Battle Mountain Bugle editor Lorrie Baumann was fired for agreeing in a Post interview with the armpit designation.
-(Read the whole article, accessible in the box above, and you will find she acquitted herself and the town quite well.)
+(Read the whole article, accessible at right, and you will find she acquitted herself and the town quite well.)
 Reminds me of similarly ruffled feathers over an article about sparsely-populated central Nevada which has since turned into the state's long-running "loneliest highway in America" promotion.

 For firing Baumann, Battle Mountain lives up to the old saying: God created the world, man built the cities and the devil thought up the small town.

 I can think of a few people I'd like to relocate there.
 I'd even give 'em tax breaks for moving.

 © Andrew Barbano

 Andrew Barbano is a 32-year Nevadan, a member Communications Workers of America Local 9413 and editor of NevadaLabor.com and SenJoeNeal.org/ Barbwire by Barbano has originated in the Daily Sparks (Nev.)Tribune since 1988 .